-Another term from Preterm birth is Premature birth.
-This refers to the birth of the baby with resulting poorly or under developed organs.
-Premature births are at an increased risk for long and short term medical conditions.
-In some ways, the wording, premature births has fallen out of favor.
+Another term for Preterm birth is Premature birth.
+This refers to the birth of the baby with resulting poorly or underdeveloped organs.
+Premature births are at an increased risk for long and short-term medical conditions.
+In some ways, the wording, premature births have fallen out of favor.
 I will use only Preterm from this point forward.

 Occasionally a ventilator is required to help the Preterm breathe properly.

 Preterm children have an increased risk of death during the first year of life.
 Most of the time, death occurs within the first month.
 Around the world, almost 500,000 deaths can be attributed to preterm births.